Andrejkf/solution_advanced_lane_finding/report_template.md

 * If I were going further on this project I would install a camera on a car and I would test this model again.
 * To make this solution approach more robust outliers (lane lines detection) should be added.
-* It would be very good to try other aproaches for low cu
+* It would be very good to try other aproaches for low curvature radius values roads line like *splines* or *high order wavelets generation*.